Gruesome Halloween cupcakes: black velvet cupcakes with slime and cobwebs

 The black velvet cupcakes

 Let me preface this by saying that it is not my cupcake recipe.
 I didn’t try red velvet cake until I was nearly in my 30s.
-I don’t bake it very often and have not found the need to perfect a recipe.
+I don’t bake it very often and have not found the need to perfect the recipe.

 Instead, this is Sally’s recipe from Sally’s Baking Addiction.
 I love Sally’s recipes and have never had one go wrong.
 Her pineapple carrot cake makes a regular appearance in our house.